ib0b/AI-Invaders/README.md

 ## Additional Details

-The trained.h5 contains trained model weights - trained for about 12hrs on colab K80.
+The trained.h5 contains trained model weights - trained for about 100hrs on colab K80.
 Reward modelling was difficult, but based on my research the optimal reward model was to limit the amount of bullets, and give a score based on ammo left.
 Reinforcing accurate and efficient shooting.

+The repo also includes game.py , which is a custom implementation of space invaders that allows for reward modelling and fast environment sampling during training.

 ## References